mapmeld/skycache/README.md

 ## Issues with real map providers

-MapBox, CartoDB, and other map providers get expensive once you have large datasets.
+Google, MapBox, CartoDB, and other map providers get expensive once you have large datasets.

 It's against Terms of Service to move providers' tiles from their servers into your cache.

-MapBox has a customizeable and fast-updating OSM baselayer, but it can't be cached and costs money.
+Google and MapBox have a customizeable and fast-updating baselayer, but they can't be cached and cost money.

 Extracting and posting all of your tiles to S3 on your own is kinda slow, technical, and you probably didn't do it yet.
 If you need a fast solution to get your tiles on S3, why not use this?